rumpkernel/rumpctrl/README.md

 ````
 ./buildnb.sh
-make
 . ./rumpremote.sh
 rumpremote_listcmds
 ````

-This will fetch and build all dependencies and list available rumprun commands.
-GNU make (gmake) is required.
+This will fetch and build dependencies and list available rumprun commands.

 See [the wiki](http://wiki.rumpkernel.org/Repo:-rumprun) for more information and instructions.